Common Rental Pricing Mistakes in OC

 | Overprice by $200 (+6.5%) | $3,300 | 90 | $9,900 | $39,600 | −$8,148 net |

 Vacancy cost = (asking rent / 30) × days vacant.
-12-Mo gross income = asking rent × (365 − vacancy days) / 30.
-Net vs. market rate assumes 17-day vacancy at market rate as baseline.
-Excludes taxes, expenses, and property management fees.
+12-month gross = asking rent × (365 − vacancy days) / 30.
+The "net vs. market rate" column uses a 17-day vacancy at market as the baseline.
+Property taxes, operating expenses, and management fees aren't in here.

-✅ Priced at Market — 17 Days Vacant
+✅ Priced at comp — 17 days empty

 | Market Rate | Listed Rent | Underprice Gap | Lost Income / Year | Lost Income / 3 Years | Lost Income / 5 Years |